Master's Program Application Process

 - Personal letter of application. (sent to CSDCAS)

-**If you have indicated that any of the following pre-requisites are "planned", and you then do NOT complete them, your admission offer may be withdrawn or your program completion be delayed by at least one semester.
+**If you do not complete the required pre-requisites, your admission offer may be withdrawn or your program completion be delayed by at least one semester.
 If you experience any difficulties in completing planned courses, contact the graduate coordinator immediately.

 - CDIS 2240 Phonetics